DataDog/chef-datadog/README.md

  )
 ```

-Additional option for setting the `secret_backend_command`:
+The `secret_backend_command` can also be set using:

 ```text
 default['datadog']['extra_config']['secret_backend_command'] = '/sbin/local-secrets'
 ```

 For nested attributes, use object syntax.
-The following code sets the field `logs_config` in the configuration file `datadog.yaml`.
+The following code sets the field `logs_config` in the configuration file `datadog.yaml`:

 ```ruby
 default['datadog']['extra_config']['logs_config'] = { 'use_port_443' => true }
 ```

 #### AWS OpsWorks Chef deployment

+Follow the steps below to deploy the Datadog Agent with Chef on AWS OpsWorks:

 1. Add Chef custom JSON:
   ```json